 To stop a lot of these muscles from getting tight in the first place for office workers we strongly recommend reviewing your desk set up.
 You can find all of our best advice on how to do this here: How To Set Up Your Desk.

-Possibly more important than these stretches is to just keep using the area that causes you pain.
+Possibly more important than these stretches and exercises is to just keep using the area that causes you pain.
 Don’t be afraid of it.
 As we’ve spoken about in previous articles pain is not damage.
 When you start fearing making something worse you change your movement patterns.
 This increases your pain and means there’s more work for us to do!
 Of course there is a balance to be struck.
 Generally we recommend using it for light work and things that don’t annoy your symptoms.

-Don’t get stressed.
-Well actually do as we all need a bit of stress from time to time to challenge ourselves.
+Equally stay relaxed.
+Of course we all need a bit of stress from time to time to challenge ourselves.
 But when you have been a bit stressed for a while.
-Or when you’ve been a lot stressed for a bit.
+Or when you’ve been stressed a lot for a bit.
 Acknowledge that and allow yourself sometime to unwind.
 And if you haven’t got time, do the best you can.
 It’s easy to say, harder to do.